 Chief Richard Necelis supervises and is responsible for all investigative functions within the Cumberland County Prosecutor’s Office.
 The CCPO has four (4) bureau’s that fall within the Investigation Division:

 - Administration Bureau

 In addition to those divisions, he oversees the investigations of the Professional Standards Unit.

-Each of the four bureau’s in the Investigation Division are staffed with County Investigator’s (NJSA 2A: 157-10) that hold the various ranks of Detective, Sergeant, Lieutenant and Chief.
+Each of the four bureau’s in the Investigation Division are staffed with County Investigator’s (NJSA 2A: 157-10) that hold the various ranks of Detective, Sergeant, Lieutenant (Bureau Commander) and Chief.
 All detectives are sworn law enforcement officers and possess all the rights, powers and privileges of police officers and are sworn to assist the prosecutor in the detection, apprehension, arrest and conviction of offenders against the law.

 Want to know the qualifications to be a County Investigator/Detective?
 CLICK HERE

 Organized Crime Bureau

 A Lieutenant is the Commander of the the Organized Crime Bureau (OCB) which is responsible for the investigation of cases involving gangs, guns, narcotics and other organized criminal activity.
 The unit is also responsible for gathering intelligence related to crime throughout the County.
 The Lieutenant of this unit also oversees a County-Wide Task Force comprised of Prosecutor’s Office detectives and local law enforcement agencies committed to investigating organized criminal activity.